 held throughout the year.
 Interested students (aged 10-12 years) need to

-contact the Physical Education Teacher; Bryan Marshall for trials information.
+contact the Health and Physical Education Teacher; Bryan Marshall for trials information.

 Trials are advertised heavily through

-school newsletter, Facebook, and during PE Classes.
+school newsletter, Facebook, and during HPE Classes.
 Students who meet the skill

 and age requirements will be given paperwork to attend these District trials.
 These

 trials are a pathway for further higher honours at a regional and state level.

 Students are required to wear our sun safe

 Raceview State School hat during Physical Education lessons.
 Students